monsieurbadia/w2gl.js/documentation/documentation.option.md

 - ## option

-`option` object define your scene `starter`. this is the valid schema object you must follow to init your scene or shader scene properly.
+`option` define your scene. this is the valid schema object you must follow to init your scene or shader scene properly.

 ```js
 {